Sleeping Beauties (novel): Plot

 Meanwhile, in an alternate dimension, the women find themselves in a post-apocalyptic Dooling, which they refer to as "Our Place".
 Lila and Janice assume leadership, and the women begin to re-establish themselves, even as many mysteriously vanish (due to their bodies having been destroyed by men in the real world).
 A group sent to look for other survivors instead come across a magnificent Tree, which turns out to be the portal between Our Place and Dooling.
-Elaine Nutting, Frank's wife, tries to burn the Tree down because she doesn't want to return to the real world, but Eve sends an inmate, Jeanette Sorley, to stop her; Jeanette has a young son whom she desperately wants to see again so she agrees to stop Elaine.
-Jeanette finds Elaine in the process of setting fire to the Tree portal and wrestles the lighter and a gun away from her.
+Elaine Nutting, Frank's wife, tries to burn the Tree down because she doesn't want to return to the real world, but Evie sends an inmate, Jeanette Sorley, to stop her.
+Jeanette finds Elaine in the process of setting fire to the Tree and wrestles the lighter and a gun away from her.
 Jeanette then throws the lighter away and picks up the gun to put it in her belt.
-Before she can do that leaves rustle behind her.
-Jeanette turns with the gun in her hand and Lila then shoots and kills Jeanette by mistake.
+Before she can do so, leaves rustle behind her.
+Jeanette turns with the gun in her hand, and Lila then shoots and kills Jeanette by mistake.

-Clint and his allies steal weapons from the police station, prompting Frank and Terry to assemble a posse to assault the prison and capture Eve.
-During the attack, two criminals whom Lila had arrested based on an inmate's testimony use a stolen bazooka to blow up the station and part of the prison, killing fifteen women before Vanessa Lampley, a former guard, shoots them dead.
-Terry commits suicide out of grief and cowardice, Peters and Blass are killed, and most of Frank's men desert him, but he manages to reach Eve's cell.
-Clint, Jared, Janice's daughter Michaela, an inmate named Angel Fitzroy, and an elderly volunteer, Willy Burke, try to persuade him to spare her life, even as Eve herself promises Frank that killing her is the only way to save his family.
-Realizing that Eve is trying to prove that men are inherently violent and should be allowed to die out, Clint uses guilt to force Eve to use her power to save Willy when his heart suddenly stops.
-Seeing this, Frank and the others allow Eve to return to Our Place, where she gives the women the chance to decide whether to return to Dooling or stay put.
+Clint and his allies steal weapons from the police station, prompting Frank and Terry to assemble a posse to assault the prison and capture Evie.
+During the attack, two criminals use a stolen bazooka to blow up the station and part of the prison, killing fifteen women before Vanessa Lampley, a former guard, shoots them dead.
+Terry commits suicide out of grief and cowardice, Peters and Blass are killed, and most of Frank's men desert him, but he manages to reach Evie's cell.
+Clint, Jared, Janice's daughter Michaela, an inmate named Angel Fitzroy and an elderly volunteer, Willy Burke, try to persuade him to spare her life, even as Evie herself promises Frank that killing her is the only way to save his family.
+Realizing that Evie is trying to prove that men are inherently violent and should be allowed to die out, Clint uses guilt to force Evie to use her power to save Willy when his heart suddenly stops.
+Seeing this, Frank and the others allow Evie to return to Our Place, where she gives the women the chance to decide whether to return to Dooling or stay put.
 Ultimately, all of the women vote to return.

 As sleeping women around the world awake from their slumber, life slowly begins to return to normal.
 However, Lila and Clint's marriage, already on shaky ground, falls apart, and they decide to separate, with Clint resuming his old job at a prison in a neighboring town and Lila resigning as sheriff.
-Haunted by Jeanette's death and seeking forgiveness, Lila drives out to where the Tree used to stand and asks Eve for a sign of her presence.
-A single brown moth (one of Eve's forms) then lands on her hand.
+Haunted by Jeanette's death and seeking forgiveness, Lila drives out to where the Tree used to stand and asks Evie for a sign of her presence.
+A single brown moth (one of Evie's forms) then lands on her hand.